SPEECHCOG/infant_statistical_learner/README.md

 https://github.com/jasonppy/word-discovery

-The model and data loading scripts are adopted from https://github.com/jasonppy/word-discovery, whereas the model training and validation scripts are adopted from https://github.com/jasonppy/FaST-VGS-Family.
+The model (VG-W2V2) and data loading scripts are adopted from https://github.com/jasonppy/word-discovery, whereas the model training and validation scripts are adopted from https://github.com/jasonppy/FaST-VGS-Family (for simultaneouse training of VGS and wave2vec 2.0 piplelines).
 All changes are commented in the corresponding script lines.

 # Model Description